Comprehensive Data Management & Key Trends For 2025

 Follow these proven approaches to maximise the value of your B2B data:

-1. Establish clear data governance
+1. Establish transparent data governance

 Data governance forms the foundation of effective management.
 It defines who owns, manages, and can access different information types within your organisation.